Union Organization and Labor Relations: Federal

 Author: Mark Goodwin, LeClairRyan

-- New rules governing the union representation election process became effective April 14, 2015.
-See New Union Representation Election Rules
+- New rules governing the union representation election process, often called the ambush election rules, became effective April 14, 2015.
+See Unionization Process

 - To form a union, employees must file with the NLRB authorization cards from 30 percent or more of employees.
 Then, more than 50 percent of the employees voting in a secret ballot election must cast their ballots in favor of union representation.
 See Process of Forming a Union.

 - Certain senior management and HR practices can help prevent unionization, including: a clear employer position opposing unions, regular senior management meetings with all employees, and HR/legal review of discipline and terminations.
 See Best Management and HR Practices to Remain Union-Free.

 - Local supervisors can create a "family spirit" and prevent unionization with: employee identification with the employer, employee recognition, effective local employee communications, and careful management of local working conditions.
 See Best Employee Relations Practices for Local Supervisors.